PatiencePhakathi/AI-Productivity-Assistant/README.md

 - Do not input sensitive information

-## 🌍 Real-life use
+## 🌍 Real-life Use
-This project helps students and job seekers:
+This project helps students, job seekers, and professionals:
 - Save time
 - Improve writing skills
 - Stay organised